 How To Make Chai Tea Starbucks Latte (Dirty)

-First, I make a cup of coffee and set it aside so it can cool a bit.
-Honestly, you can do this first thing when you wake up or even the night before and put it in the fridge.
+Make a cup of coffee and set it aside so it can cool a bit.
+You can do this first thing when you wake up or even the night before and put it in the fridge.

 Then, fill another mug halfway with ice and pour half a cup of the Tazo chai tea concentrate in.
-For the rest of the mug, evenly split between the coffee and your almond milk.
+For the rest of the mug, evenly split between the coffee and your almond milk – equal parts.

-Here’s the glorious thing about being home though!!
 As I continue to drink my chai tea latte and the liquids begin to dwindle, I add a little more ice and a little more coffee from my original mug.
 So, eventually, I get to drink my entire coffee as the hour progresses.
+I save almost $7 a day by not purchasing this from Starbucks every day.
+I was getting a Venti with Almond milk and a single shot.
+Are you kidding me?
+A Starbucks chai latte is a delicious drink but it will drink your bank account.

 - What Is The Starbucks Coffee Passport?